awsdocs/amazon-s3-user-guide/doc_source/default-bucket-encryption.md

-# How Do I Enable Default Encryption for an Amazon S3 Bucket?<a name="default-bucket-encryption"></a>
+# How do I enable default encryption for an Amazon S3 bucket?<a name="default-bucket-encryption"></a>

 Amazon S3 default encryption provides a way to set the default encryption behavior for an Amazon S3 bucket\.
 You can set default encryption on a bucket so that all objects are encrypted when they are stored in the bucket\.
 The objects are encrypted using server\-side encryption with either Amazon S3\-managed keys \(SSE\-S3\) or AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\)\.